Nahidur-rahman-nahid/Connect4Game/README.md

 - CSE 604 - Artificial Intelligence
 - Mid-Project 1 Submission: Connect Four Game
---

 Feel free to fork, improve, or add AI to play against the computer!

-yaml
-Copy
-Edit

----

-Let me know if you'd like to include AI logic or a GUI version later — I can help you extend this